 Venezuela exports an average of 700,000 barrels of oil a day to the U.S., about half its total exports.
-Because much of the other half serves as payment of debt owed to China, a total cut in exports to the U.S. would slash Venezuelan government income by 75 percent, Angel Alvarado, a member of congress and economist, told The Associated Press.
+Much of the other half serves as payment of debt owed to China, so a total cut in exports to the U.S. would slash Venezuelan government income by 75 percent, Angel Alvarado, a member of congress and economist, told The Associated Press.

 "There has been a lot of talk about raising the stakes of Venezuela but the one thing they have not touched is oil imports," he said.

-Three refineries in Texas and Louisiana process Venezuelan crude.
-Last week, the chairman of the port of Corpus Christi, Texas, said in a letter to Trump that putting restrictions on Venezuelan crude could have a "significant" impact on those refineries.
+The chairman of the port of Corpus Christi, Texas, said in a letter to Trump restricting Venezuelan crude could have a "significant" impact the area's refineries.

-But Antoine Halff, an oil-markets expert at Columbia University, said because crude imports from Venezuela are down and there are large inventories of crude in the U.S. and worldwide, a ban on Venezuelan crude wouldn't have a major effect on prices at the pump for U.S. motorists.
+But Antoine Halff, an oil-markets expert at Columbia University, said that crude imports from Venezuela already are down and there are large inventories of crude in the U.S. and worldwide, so blocking Venezuelan crude wouldn't have a major effect on U.S. motorists.
 "A ban would not cause any supply shortfall," he said.

 Fabiola Sanchez in Caracas, Christine Armario in Miami and David Koenig in Dallas contributed.

 Michael Weissenstein on Twitter: https://twitter.com/mweissenstein